 Why is Girolamo Savonarola important?

-Girolamo Savonarola became known even in Florence in 1490, already famous and of great importance for his teaching, but it was his preaching that catapulted him to the center of Florentine reform and politics.
-Often from the cathedral in Florence, Savonarola used to preach to thousands of people in plain language, with powerful imagery and simple scriptural language.
+Girolamo Savonarola became known even in Florence in 1490, already famous and of great importance for his teaching, but his preaching catapulted him to the center of Florentine reform and politics.
+From the cathedral in Florence, Savonarola often used to preach to thousands of people in plain language, with powerful imagery and simple scriptural language.

 He proclaimed the saving grace of Christ with biblical authority.
-While at the same time criticizing and dismantling the immoral practices of political and ecclesiastical leaders.
+While simultaneously criticizing and dismantling the immoral practices of political and ecclesiastical leaders.

 Why did Savonarola burn books?

-Savonarola fought not only against debauchery and ostentatiously opulent lifestyles.
-But also against ancient pagan worship and, as a consequence, against art insufficiently penetrated by Christian spirituality.
+Savonarola fought not only against evil and ostentatiously opulent lifestyles.
+But also against ancient pagan worship and, consequently, against art insufficiently penetrated by Christian spirituality.
 The monk, gifted with exceptional oratorical talent, captivated the masses.
-Frightening them with apocalyptic visions.
+He was frightening them with apocalyptic visions.

-According to historical sources, Savonarola, due to an excessive religious fanaticism, which today we would call fundamentalism, burned on the “pyre of vanity” in Piazza Signoria the instruments of sin: books, mirrors, cosmetics, elegant clothes.
-Musical instruments, art objects considered immoral.
+According to historical sources, Savonarola, due to excessive religious fanaticism, which today we would call fundamentalism, burned on the “pyre of vanity” in Piazza Signoria the instruments of sin: books, mirrors, cosmetics, elegant clothes.
+Musical instruments and art objects are considered immoral.
 And the manuscript texts of secular songs.

 After his ex-communication, Savonarola’s conflict with Pope Alexander VI exploded when the pope seized letters Savonarola had sent to the king of France.
 And also: the kings of England, Spain, Hungary, and the Emperor of Germany.
-Pleading with them to call an ecclesiastical council to dismiss the pope for his abuses.
-Savonarola opposed not the office but the person of Alexander VI, and in so doing distinguished himself from the later Reformers’ more expansive criticism of papal authority and Catholic doctrine.
+He pleaded with them to call an ecclesiastical council to dismiss the pope for his abuses.
+Savonarola opposed not the office but the person of Alexander VI and, in so doing, distinguished himself from the later Reformers’ more expansive criticism of papal authority and Catholic doctrine.